 Butterfly Farm & Orchid Exhibition

 Only 25 minutes from the centre of Santa Cruz , there is a butterfly farm and a gigantic bird dome.
-Part of the park is also a spectacular orchid exhibition and natural pools and lagoons.
+Part of the park are also a nice orchid garden and natural pools and lagoons.
 Tours can be booked in our office.

 Biocentro Guembe, Santa Cruz.
 Source: Biocentro Guembe.

 A great way to get to know more about Santa Cruz´ history is to take a city tour by bus.
-The bus leaves twice a day, at 09.00 AM and at 14.30 PM.
 The tour takes approximately 3 hours.
-Tours can be booked in our office.
+Contact us for more information.

 Plaza 24 de Septiembre